fbpx

 The customer is the best judge of whether making any changes might lead to further harm, and should only take the actions below if it is safe to do so.
 In an emergency, call 999.

-Responding to customers experiencing economic abuse
+Responding to customers facing economic abuse

 For bank and building society staff